• Skip to main content

 Jump to Recipe

-This delicious vegetarian lentil lasagna contains 2 types of lentils as well as a generous amount of vegetables.
-It's super easy to make, hearty, filling and nutritious, perfect as a family meal.
+This vegetarian lentil lasagna contains 2 types of lentils, lots of vegetables and a creamy layer of ricotta.
+Easy to make, hearty, filling and nutritious, perfect as a family meal.

 Lentil lasagna ingredients and substitutions